 - Roll out energy efficient lighting;

 - Support best practice energy efficiency measures across council buildings and community facilities; and

 - Maximise renewable energy on Council buildings and facilities.

 Financial benefits of solar energy in Cairns

 A 5.3 kW rooftop solar system (20 x 265 Watt solar panels) in Cairns can return an approximate annual financial benefit of up to $2,752.
-However, this figure will vary depending on the installation circumstances – such as which direction the panels are facing and the household’s power consumption.
+However, this figure will vary depending on the circumstances of solar installations in Cairns – such as which direction the panels are facing and the household’s power consumption.